Most bankruptcy cases are filed under Chapter 7

-What is Chapter 7 Bankruptcy?
+Chapter 7 Bankruptcy?

 For individuals or married couples, Chapter 7 WIPES OUT unsecured debts like credit cards, signature, and medical bills forever.
 This is called "discharge."
 On secured debts like mortgages, vehicle loans, or furniture/jewelry store debts, the person simply keeps making payments if they want to keep that item.
 The asset or property they get to keep is called "exempt".
 The exemption laws in California are very liberal.
-For example, a member of a family unit can keep a home with $100,000 equity.
+For example, a member of a family unit can keep a home with up to $600,000 equity.

-What is Chapter 13 Bankruptcy?
+Chapter 13 Bankruptcy?

 In Chapter 13, the person proposes a Plan to the court to pay debts over an extended period of time, usually 3 years, but 5 is often allowed.
 The debtor sends one payment in each month to a court trustee who in turn pays each creditor.
 While in a plan the person is protected by the court from collection calls or garnishment.
 On unsecured debts, no interest is paid, unlike bankcards where often more than half the monthly payment goes toward interest.
 Further, the court will not only excuse interest on the unsecured debt, but most of the time it will also discount the amount of the principal.